“This was not a new work, but an old hand returning by familiar paths.”

 }

-Each platform-specific command key contains approximately 200 characters of horizontal whitespace before the actual command string, pushing the delivery URL entirely off-screen in the default VS Code editor viewport - a technique consistently observed across the Contagious Interview cluster per Abstract Security ASTRO reporting.
+Each platform-specific command line is horizontally padded in the raw JSON, pushing the delivery URL off-screen in a default editor viewport.
+Parsed JSON extraction shows zero leading whitespace inside the command value itself, so the concealment is a raw-file presentation trick rather than an argument-level modification.
 The close: true presentation option causes the terminal to close immediately on completion, leaving no visible trace of execution.
 The task label "env" is consistent across all prior campaigns in this series.

-The delivery domain ip-address-vscode-checking.vercel.app is a direct rename of vscode-ipchecking.vercel.app from TP-2026-001, serving identical URL paths (/api/settings/{mac,linux,windows,bootstraplinux,bootstrap,env,package}).
-This is infrastructure rotation, not a new campaign.
+The delivery domain ip-address-vscode-checking[.]vercel[.]app is a direct rename of vscode-ipchecking[.]vercel[.]app from TP-2026-001, serving identical URL paths (/api/settings/{mac,linux,windows,bootstraplinux,bootstrap,env,package}).
+This supports infrastructure continuity or rotation rather than a wholly new delivery pattern.

 Task 2: install-root-modules - Path 2 auto-trigger